These chewy no bake blondies are a summer favorite. Perfect healthy date bars, minimal ingredients and delicious!

 These blondie bars only take about 10 minutes to whip up.
 I prefer them in the refrigerator but they do great in the freezer as well.
 If you refrigerate they will last about a week.
 If you freeze them they will last much longer.
-Just keep them in an airtight containter.
+Just keep them in an airtight container.
 The maple syrup offers such a great sweetness with the walnuts.

-Ingredients For These Blondies
+Ingredients For These Chewy No Bake Blondies

 Almond Flour.
 This gives the bottom layer a nice firm texture but it doesn't harden too much making it easier to bite.